lksh97/DropLite/README.md

 ```
 This will start the React development server, typically on http://localhost:3000.

-#### Run with Docker
+#### Run database with Docker
-To start the backend with Docker, make sure Docker is running and execute:
+To start the our database with Docker, make sure Docker is running and execute:
 ```bash
 docker-compose up -d
 ```